UCLichCodeClub/Meeting_ICH_26Feb2020/README.md

 where userUCL is my UCL username.

-Set preferred paper as A4, and Ask me first to the question Install missing packages on-the-fly?
+If asked, set preferred paper as A4, and Ask me first to the question Install missing packages on-the-fly?

 Start installation; check for updates now; Close the wizard.